-The seat of Lamb County, this town is named for George Washington Littlefield, cattle baron and philanthropist who bought and developed the southern Yellowhouse Division of the famed XIT Ranch.
-The town site was first surveyed in 1912 and became a station on the Panhandle and Santa Fe Railroad a year later.
+The Lamb County seat, this town is named for George Washington Littlefield, cattle baron and philanthropist who bought and developed the southern Yellowhouse Division of the famed XIT Ranch.
+The town site was surveyed in 1912 and became a station on the Panhandle and Santa Fe Railroad a year later.
 It is now a banking, commercial and manufacturing center.
 A large textile mill converts West Texas cotton into denim for blue jeans.

 Plan your Texas trip then take your Passport with you.